YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-06-19-single-image-depth.md

 This is a multi-scale CNN model that estimates the depth of each pixel in a RGB input image.

 The model consists of 3 different scales.
-Each scale is a set of convolutional and pooling layers that processes a scaled-down copy of the original input image.
+Each scale is a set of convolution and pooling layers that processes a scaled-down copy of the original input image.
 The input image (304x228) is first processed by the scale 1 and 2, creating a small-size estimation (74x55).
 Then, the small-sized estimation is